 Here are a few of the creative practices I’m resolving to adopt this year:

 1.)
 Create regularly.
 Even if you don’t have any major projects in the works, make it a point to choreograph something on a regular basis.
 This keeps you in the habit of making dances, however small, and holds space in your schedule that you can use to work on larger projects when needed.
 Need some inspiration to keep you creating on the regular?
-Follow me on Instagram for weekly #ChoreographyAdventures, prompts to inspire short “dancettes” that you can make in your living room!
+Follow me on Instagram or check out this post and this one too for weekly #ChoreographyAdventures, prompts to inspire short “dancettes” that you can make in your living room!

 2.)
 Keep a journal.
 The most creative time in my life was my final year of graduate school, while I was working on my thesis concert.
 Of course it is easy to be inspired when you are surrounded by a talented cohort and incredible faculty all the time, but I think the major thing that helped me turn that inspiration into actual creative work was journaling.
 As directed by Julia Cameron in The Artist’s Way, I wrote three stream-of-conscious pages each morning, and was amazing by the ideas that emerged!
 Whether you follow a prescribed method of journaling or just wing it, taking the time to express your creative impulses in written form can have major benefits for your choreography as well!